 - Defictionalization: A Jumanji board game was released when the movie came out.
-It shared many elements with the game in the movie, aside from the supernatural elements (like sucking-in-small-children) ... at least as far as we know.
+It shared many elements with the game in the movie, aside from the supernatural elements, like the automatically moving pieces or sucking in players...we think.
 It also used cards, not even attempting to copy the magic-8 ball style interface.
 It came full-circle again when Zathura came out, which used cards.

 - Deleted Scene: The novelization contains an explanation for why Nora had to talk with the principal after Peter and Judy's first day: the realtor's son called Judy out on her lies, and Peter started a fight with him.

 - Enforced Method Acting: Robin Williams admitted that he did not need to act startled for the scene where Van Pelt is shooting at him, as the blank gunfire was extremely loud on-set.

 - Fake American: Australian-born Jonathan Hyde plays Sam Parrish and Van Pelt.

 - Font Anachronism: The typeface used for the board game Clue came out only in the 1990s.

 - Lying Creator / Trolling Creator: Robin Williams would often give fake answers to people who asked him what the title meant.
 "I tell them it's an island in the Caribbean.
 Book your travel there early".

 - Reality Subtext: The gun shop owner asking Van Pelt if he's a postal worker.
 Around the time of the movie, there had been a lot of news stories about postal workers going crazy and shooting up their workplaces, from which we get the expression "Going Postal."